 Can You Get College Credit for IB Classes or an IB Diploma?

-Look up colleges' individual IB college credit policy by googling “[Name of College/University] IB credit policy."
-Most universities have a dedicated web page for explaining their IB credit policy.
+You can look up colleges' individual IB college credit policies by searching "[School Name] IB credit policy."
+Most universities have a dedicated web page for explaining their IB credit policies.

 What Is the Difference Between IB and AP?

-While AP exams are typically all or mostly multiple-choice, IB exams are mostly written, essay-based.
-IB classes tend to have a wider worldview: making you read a lot of foreign books, learn foreign history, and learn a foreign language.
+Whereas AP exams are typically all or mostly multiple choice, IB exams are mostly written, essay-based.
+IB classes tend to have a wider worldview as well, making you read loads of foreign books, learn foreign history, and study a foreign language.

-AP classes typically focus heavily on the test material.
-IB is a more well-rounded education in my opinion because you are required to submit a written component (typically a report or essay) that will count towards your ultimate IB score in addition to the IB exam at the end of the course.
+AP classes focus more heavily on the test material.
+IB is a more well-rounded education, in my opinion, because you're required to submit a written component (typically a report or essay) that will count toward your ultimate IB score in addition to taking the exam at the end of the course.

-For example, for science classes, you are required to complete extensive lab reports.
-Another example, for history, you are required to do an extensive report on a specific subject that aligns with the history you are learning about, and you get to choose the topic you write about.
-I learned about European history, and my report focused on Allied Prisoners of War in Europe in WWII.
+For example, for science classes, you must complete extensive lab reports.
+Meanwhile, for history, you are required to do an extensive report on a specific subject that aligns with the history you're learning about, and you get to choose the topic you write about.
+I learned about European history, and my report focused specifically on Allied prisoners of war in Europe in WWII.

-IB is more expensive than AP classes.
-For IB, there is a $160 registration fee plus a $110 fee per exam.
-While this is a lot of money, it is much less than the tuition you would pay for the same intro-level college course.
+IB is also more expensive than AP classes.
+For IB, there's a $119 fee per exam (if you're in the US).
+Though this is a lot of money, it's much less than the tuition you would pay for the same intro-level college course.

-AP exams only cost $91 each without a registration fee, so they are cheaper, but both are still much less expensive than the cost of a college course.
+AP exams cost $94 each, so they are cheaper than IB tests.
+Nevertheless, both are still much less expensive than the cost of a college course.
 Also, AP does not currently offer a diploma program.

 Why Should You Take IB Classes or Pursue an IB Diploma?

-On top of the opportunity for college credit, I truly think the IB program is the best preparation for college (even better than the community college classes I took using a dual-enrollment program).
-IB prepares students to think globally and to write about a variety of topics.
+On top of the opportunity for college credit, I truly think the IB program is the best preparation for college—even better than the community college classes I took in a dual enrollment program.
+IB prepares students to think globally and write about a variety of topics.
 I really believe in the IB program.

 Also, I am very interested in my family history.
-As I mentioned in my history class, I wrote a report on Allied Prisoners of War in Europe in WWII.
+As I mentioned.
+I wrote a report on Allied prisoners of war in Europe in WWII for my IB history class.
 My own grandfather was a prisoner of war.
 I got to track down details of his experiences and include it in my report.

-IB is a fantastic program for gifted students who love to read and learn about the world.
-IB allows students to pursue their interests and find their passions.
+Overall, IB is a fantastic program for students who love to read and learn about the world.
+It truly allows students to pursue their biggest interests and identify their passions.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: